Jhay-tech/cyclistic_biketrips/README.md

 8. Removed the bad data in column **ride_length** which are less than 1min or more than 24 hours (1440 minutes).

 ### Analyse
-Performed data aggregation and calculation, identified trends & relationships, analyse data and formatted data correctly using R programming.
+Performed data aggregation and calculation, identified trends & relationships, analysed data and formatted data correctly using R programming.

 Click here to view the R script and the summary of complete analysis process.